net-tools/google-api/README.md

 If you have not setup your Google dev account yet, please do it now (see chapter above).

-To run the samples, modify the first two constants defined on the top of the sample file, by typing the client ID and secret available after the Google dev account setup on the developper console.
-Depending on which sample you are running, more config data may be required, and this will be mentionned in the file top comments.
+To run the samples, modify the lines of `Credentials.php` by typing the client ID and secret available after the Google dev account setup on the developper console.
+Depending on which sample you are running, more config data may be required, and this will be mentionned in the sample file top comments.

+Some steps must be taken for some samples to run successfuly (such as creating test events, contacts, emails), please refer to the according Readme file in the samples subdirectory.